 Side Effects & Delivery Method

-A brand name for testosterone undecanoate, and while most people think only of Andriol in pill form, it also comes in many other delivery methods in generic forms and under different brand names.
+A brand name for testosterone undecanoate, and while most people think only of this steroid in pill form, it also comes in many other delivery methods in generic forms and under different brand names.
 Side effects can vary based on those methods, too, and the chart below shows specifics.

 Delivery Method Side Effects